rubik/rubik.github.io/content/post/ab-testing-math.md

 define the probability of a hypothesis being true or false.
 A p-value **is not**:

 * the probability of the outcome being "due to chance" (whatever that means);
-* the probability of the null hypothesis;
+* the probability of the null hypothesis being true;
-* the probability of the alternative hypothesis; or
+* the probability of the alternative hypothesis being true; or
 * the probability of making a wrong decision.

 There are three possible scenarios in which a very low p-value below the